fortesg/fortrantestgenerator/README.md

 If you want to load the original output data for your checks, just have a look how this is done for the input data.

+Some basic checks will be added to the provided templates in the future.

 ## Please Note

-* `FortranTestGenerator.py -c` not only generates the capture code in the module with the subroutine under test, but also a PUBLIC statements in every module that contains a module variable that is needed by the test and not yet public (export code).
+* `FortranTestGenerator.py -c` not only generates the capture code in the module with the subroutine under test, but also a `PUBLIC` statements in every module that contains a module variable that is needed by the test and not yet public (export code).
 This only works for module variables that are private because the whole module is private and they are not explicitly set to public.
 If a variable is private because it has the private keyword in its declaration, this procedure won't work and you have to manually make them public.
 The compiler will tell you if there is such a problem.
 Similar problems can occure elsewhere.

 * For each module that is modified by `FortranTestGenerator.py -c` a copy of the original version is created with the file ending `.ftg-backup`.
 You can restore these backups by running